pfgithub/threadclient/packages/jsoneditor/README.md

 anyway not sure what i would use this for, it just seems like the type of feature this app would have. i guess undo/redo buttons can go in there.

+# note

+undo/redo considerations

+- when you undo, we should also undo the ui state to the point where your change is visible and focused
+- this means we should start keeping track of ui state
+- we should also keep track of ui state for other reasons - in tabs, when you switch tabs and switch back, it forgets your tabs. also it would be nice to keep ui state across hmr reloads.
+- anyway, undo will have to do stuff like: move your cursor in a richtext input back to where it was, and that requires keeping ui state